BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.MessageBird/README.md

 * Send/receive messages with WhatsApp Sandbox
 * Send/receive text messages
 * Send/receive media messages (document, image, video, audio) - Supported formats for media message types available [here](https://developers.facebook.com/docs/whatsapp/api/media/#supported-files)
+* Send/receive stickers - This feature will be supported as soon as MessageBird nuget package add this support.
+You can check the status of my PR about WhatsApp Sticker messages [here](https://github.com/messagebird/csharp-rest-api/pull/111)
 * Send/receive location messages
-* Verification of incoming MessageBird requests (There is one issue for delivery report webhook verification, MessageBird team is investigating.)
+* Verification of incoming MessageBird requests (New request verification way of MessageBird API via Messagebird-Signature-Jwt header is supported)
 * Receive delivery reports
 * Full incoming request from MessageBird is added to the incoming activity as ChannelData